-The COMPASS score range is from 0 to 100.
+The score ranges from 0 to 100.
 While, 0 is the lowest, 100 is the highest you can attain in the test.
 Each college has different minimum cutoff scores for the courses they offer.
 Hence, only if you score more than the cutoff score, would you be allowed to enroll for that particular course.

-Though you do not pass or fail in the COMPASS test, it is important that you attain a high score in it.
-Most colleges have high COMPASS cutoff scores.
-A COMPASS score range of 70 to 100 in algebra is required to join a mathematics course.
-If you attain a score in the lower COMPASS score range, the choice of courses you could opt for would be few.
+Though you do not pass or fail in the test, it is important that you attain a high score in it.
+Most colleges have high cutoff scores.
+A score range of 70 to 100 in algebra is required to join a mathematics course.
+If you attain a score in the lower range, the choice of courses you could opt for would be few.

-Only if you attain a grade in the COMPASS score range of 75 to 100 in the Writing section, you would be considered as having the writing skills that are required for a college level entry course.
+Only if you attain a grade of 75 to 100 in the Writing section, you would be considered as having the writing skills that are required for a college level entry course.